“The Mystery Method” is a system for meeting and seducing women developed by Erik von Markovik, also known by his nickname “Mystery”.

 - Cocky funny: the style of David DeAngelo

-- AMOGing: deal with the alpha male of the group if tries to undermine you
+- AMOGing: the techniques to deal with an alpha male if he tries to cockblock you, or if he tries to undermine you

 A3: Male-to-Female Interest